kdee-korreyd/episodey/README.md

 ## Synopsis

 episody is a gem which will scan bb type sites of your choosing and notify you when there are new episodes of shows you watch available.
-But strongly discourages downloading those shows of course.
+But discourages downloading those shows of course.

 ## Code Examples
 `require 'episodey'`